The HobbitHouse Ilustrated Glossary of Woodworking terms

 expansion --- see movement in service and compare/contrast to shrinkage.

-expansion anchor bolt --- a variety of anchor bolt that has two parts, the bolt itself, and an expansion cylinder that is placed in a hole drilled into the concrete or masonry.
-As the bolt is inserted, the expansion part expands outward against the sides of the hole thus providing a strong pressure fit.
+expansion anchor bolt --- a variety of anchor bolt that has two parts, the bolt itself, and an expansion cylinder that is placed in a hole drilled into masonry.
+As the bolt is tightened, the expansion part expands outward against the sides of the hole thus providing a strong pressure fit.
+Unlike the other form of anchor bolt (which is an "L"-shaped bolt that is put into concrete before it sets), this type is also used for horizontal applications (in the side of a masonry wall, for example).
+A similar fastener pair is a lag screw with a lag screw shield.
+For direct fastening to masonry (without a sleeve) see masonry screw.
+Examples:

 expansion chuck --- Another name for a four jaw chuck or a three jaw chuck when it is being used in a way that catches the inside of a rim of wood (e.g. on the bottom of a bowl) by expanding into it.
 This is often done with chuck surfaces that mate with an angled inside rim made with a dovetail scraper.
 Compare/contrast to compression chuck.